How to prepare for scribing a meeting (minute-taking)

 At least one day before the meeting, obtain 1) the agenda, and 2) the list of attendees and apologies, so you can prepare a minutes template prior to scribing the minutes.
 Also ask for a copy of previous minutes so you can see how detailed (or basic) your Minutes need to be.
 As mentioned above, it can also be helpful if the organiser gives you a copy of all the documentation that is going to be tabled at, or referred to in, the meeting.

-Prior to the meeting, find out how long the meeting is expected to take and if it might go for longer than a couple of hours, explain to the organiser that to prevent hand-strain you'll need at least a 15-minute break after two hours.
-Before I learned to insist on regular breaks, I used to scribe minutes at day-long meetings where participants continued to talk while eating lunch whereas I couldn’t take a break because the meeting was still in progress.
+Constant typing is hard work.
+Before I learned to insist on regular breaks, I used to scribe minutes at day-long meetings where participants continued to talk while eating lunch but I couldn’t take a break because the meeting was still in progress.
 It was a real strain on my body.

-It's important you are comfortable when scribing so ask the organiser of the meeting to ensure you 1) have a comfortable adjustable office chair that will allow you to sit at the right height when scribing into your laptop, 2) are seated close enough to all the meeting participants that you will be able to hear them speaking without straining your neck or ears.
+Ask the organiser to ensure you 1) have a comfortable adjustable office chair that will allow you to sit at the right height when scribing into your laptop, 2) are seated close enough to the meeting participants that you will be able to hear them without straining your neck or ears.

-Make sure you know exactly where the event is to be held and at what time, and arrive at least 15 minutes early so you have time to set up your laptop, adjust your chair for best posture while scribing, make sure your seating/power-point set -up doesn’t pose any risk to anyone at the meeting, and briefly meet the organiser or Chair, and your ‘go to’ person, prior to the meeting.
-Have your documents on the laptop ready to go a few minutes before the meeting commences.
+Make sure you know exactly where and when the event is to be held and arrive 15 to 30 minutes early so you have time to set up your laptop, adjust your chair for best posture, if using a power-point to plug in your laptop make sure it doesn’t pose any risk to anyone at the meeting, and briefly meet the organiser and/or Chair and your ‘go to’ person prior to the meeting.
+You should be sitting at your laptop ‘ready to go’ five to 10 minutes before the meeting commences.